 5.1 We teach that the interests of foragers and the species that they forage are aligned, and that foraging should always be carried out in ways that do not compromise future species populations or the biological communities of which they are a part.

-5.2 Further to ecological considerations, when foraging or teaching about foraging, we also consider other interested parties (including public foragers) that may value a species/location.
+5.2 Further to ecological considerations, when foraging or teaching about foraging, we also consider other interested parties (including other foragers) that may value a species/location.
 Where possible we seek to open dialogue, collaborate and advance our understanding of species/locations, with a view to finding best practice.

 5.4 We undertake that all species will be harvested using techniques that do not cause permanent or irrevocable damage to them, their future survival and the environments in which they exist